Komatireddy Venkat Reddy

 Komatireddy Venkat Reddy (born 23 May 1965) is an Indian politician and currently serves as the cabinet minister of Roads & Buildings and Cinematography in Telangana.
 He served as a MLA for the Nalgonda Constituency for 20 years consecutively, following which he served as a Member of Parliament of Bhuvanagiri Parliament Constituency from 2019 to 2023.

 He joined the Congress Party in 1986 as NSUI District in charge and has worked his way up.
 He has been the star campaigner of Telangana Pradesh Congress Committee, known for his unwavering participation in the formation of the State of Telangana and some revolutionary development in Nalgonda.
 He was the Deputy Floor Leader, Telangana Congress Legislative Party.

 Early life and education

-Komatireddy Venkat Reddy was born on 23 May 1965 as the 8th of the nine children of a farmer, Papi Reddy in Brahmana Vellemla village, Narketpally, Nalgonda district, Telangana.
+Komatireddy Venkat Reddy was born on 23 May 1965 as the 8th of the nine children of a farmer, Sri Papi Reddy and Smt.Susheelamma in Brahmana Vellemla village, Narketpally, Nalgonda district, Telangana.
 Komatireddy Venkat Reddy attended Amarajeevi Potti Sreeramulu High School.
 He is a notable alumnus of Chaitanya Bharathi Institute of Technology, Hyderabad in 1986 where he pursued Bachelor of Civil Engineering (BE).